Stormwater and Environmental Regulation

 The town’s stormwater manager conducts onsite determinations of whether a stream is present before construction begins.

 The Falls Lake Nutrient Sensitive Water report is required by the N.C.
 Department of Environmental Quality’s Falls Lake Stormwater Rule for New Development.
-It is submitted to the department and summarizes new development activities in the previous fiscal year.
+It is submitted to the department and summarizes efforts related to new and existing developments in the previous fiscal year.

 The National Pollutant Discharge Elimination System Phase II report is required under the federal Clean Water Act and state regulations.
 It summarizes all activities of the town’s stormwater management program for the previous fiscal year.